s e j n b o h e m i ae r o s a

 Bohemiae Rosa surrounds the centre of Europe as a power-radiating centre.

-In terms of topography and history, it is an ancient centre of communication where the petals of the rose flower, spreading
+In terms of topography and history, it is an ancient centre of

 around, can read as versatility symbols of the ways of reading the world today.